League of Polish Families: History

+Samoobrona and LPR then joined forces to form a single formation, the League and Self-Defense (LiS).
+Initially, LiS was seen positively by the press and the electorate - political scientist Andrzej Rychard argued that it had a chance to become "a better PiS", outflank on left-wing economic appeal, and attract voters nostalgic towards communism.
+In the summer of 2007, LiS was polling as much as 23%.
+However, the formation rapidly declined in polls as Samoobrona and LPR clashed with each other, which led to dissolution of LiS in September 2007.

-In the 2007 Parliamentary election it failed to gain the 5% of votes required to enter the Sejm and lost all its seats, in addition to failing meeting the 3% of votes requirement for eligibility to receive government funding.
-The leader of the party, Roman Giertych, has stepped down from his post as the party's leader, but remains a member.
+Ultimately, Samoobrona and LPR ran separately.
+In the 2007 Parliamentary election, both parties failed to gain the 5% of votes required to enter the Sejm and lost all its seats, in addition to failing meeting the 3% of votes requirement for eligibility to receive government funding.
+The leader of LPR, Roman Giertych, stepped down from his post as the party's leader, while Lepper died in 2011.
+The left-wing populist appeal of Samoobrona was taken and consolidated by PiS.
+Likewise, PiS "neutralized" LPR by appropriating its Catholic nationalist rhetoric and sociocultural stances.

 Some present or former members of LPR (including Janusz Dobrosz) and five of its MEPs moved to Forward Poland in 2008/9.

 In the 2010s, the party became more moderate and changed its attitude towards the European Union.
-In parliamentary and presidential elections it usually supports the candidates of the Civic Platform or the Polish People's Party.
+In parliamentary and presidential elections, it usually supports the candidates of the Civic Platform or the Polish People's Party.
 In 2019, LPR declared its accession to the European Coalition.
-Roman Giertych is an active supporter of polish opposition and Committee for the Defence of Democracy.
-He also cooperates with Civic Platform and Poland 2050.
+Roman Giertych is an active politician in the ruling coalition, and has stated successfully ran for the Sejm in the 2023 Polish parliamentary election as part of the Civic Coalition.

-There is a significant group of former party's politicians (e.g. Krzysztof Bosak), who are members of National Movement, which is a part of Confederation.
-All-Polish Youth is also part ot this coalition.

 Ideology

 The party was described as belonging to the populist current in European politics, that juxtaposes the 'simple man' and the 'corrupt elite'.

-The Journal of Communist Studies and Transition Politics described the party as clerical-nationalist, the party's agenda combining conservative social values, Christian solidarism and nationalism.
-Adam Michnik has characterized the groups that formed the party as the heirs of the chauvinist, xenophobic and anti-Semitic organizations of the pre-war Poland.
+The Journal of Communist Studies and Transition Politics described the party as clerical-nationalist, the party's agenda combining conservative social values, Christian solidarity and nationalism.
+Adam Michnik has characterized the groups that formed the party as the heirs of the chauvinist, xenophobic and antisemitic organizations of the pre-war Poland.
+In 2023, the party was described as "Christian Democrat, manifesting their conservatism and attachment to Christian values".

+The party takes economically anti-capitalist stances, campaigning on re-nationalization of the Polish economy, promoting welfare programs, and strongly opposing cuts in social spending and taxation.
+Its economic stances are based on the party's own interpretation of the Catholic social teaching. containing many populist as well as socialist policies and proposals.